vivid-planet/comet/.changeset/rotten-pots-itch.md

 `FinalFormFileSelect` is now a simple final form wrapper around `FileSelect`

 Props now mirror those of `FileSelect` and are passed through to the `FileSelect` component.
+Setting `defaultProps` in the theme must now be done with `CometAdminFileSelect` instead of `CometAdminFinalFormFileSelect`.

 Class keys have been removed.
 Apply custom styling to `CometAdminFileSelect` instead of `FinalFormFileSelect`.

 The default value for `maxSize` has been removed.